Derpford/pathways/pathways.md

 ## When Attacking
 Your character will face adversaries.
 When they do, you may wish to fight those enemies, and will likely use a Path to do so.
 Fighting your foes does not always mean physical combat; sometimes you are competing in a sport of some kind, or partaking in a battle of wits, or trying to come up with a particularly well-written diss track on the fly.
 Whatever form conflict takes, characters take turns either *attacking their target's SP* or *using their SP to deal HP damage*.
 You only roll dice while attacking someone's SP.

 To Attack a target's SP, choose a Path.
-The Path will tell you what dice and stat you attack with, and what dice and stat your opponent defends with.
-For instance, if we used the Knight path from the character creation section, we would roll 1d8 and add our STR to it, and our target would roll 1d8 and add their CON to it.
-Your opponent may get to roll additional dice if they have an applicable Path (see the section on Defending below).
+The Path will tell you what dice and stat you attack with.
+For instance, if we used the Knight path from the character creation section, we would roll 1d8 and add our STR to it.
+Our opponent then chooses a Path to defend with.

 At this point, before the dice are rolled, both you (the attacker) and your target (the defender) get a chance to trigger Blazes.
 These can do things like add dice to your rolls (i.e., +1d8), improve the result if the attack hits (written as +X Hit), get additional stats involved (i.e., +CHA), or trigger more complex effects.
 For more on Blazes, check the Advancement section.

 Finally, roll the bones.
 Compare the sum of your dice and stats to the sum of your opponent's dice and stats.
 If the attacker's dice are higher, the attacker gains SP equal to the difference, and the defender loses SP equal to the difference.
 Bear in mind that you cannot have more SP than your SP Cap, and cannot have less SP than zero.

 If an attack would do SP damage to a character who has no SP, this triggers a Crescendo (also known as a Critical).
 This has two effects: first, it applies a -1 penalty to the stats the target used in defense for the rest of the encounter, and second, everyone on your team gains SP equal to the roll difference.
 Once a character has been struck with a Crescendo, they cannot be affected by another Crescendo until they've taken a turn.

 ## When Defending
 You will find yourself on the receiving end of attacks.
 However, if you are defending with a stat that you have a matching Path for, you can improve your defense with it, as well as trigger Blazes.

 When you are attacked, your attacker will tell you what stat you are using to defend.
 For instance, an enemy might use this Path to attack our Knight:
 > Boxer
+> You attack with 1d12+DEX.
+You defend with 1d6+CON.

+Normally we would have to pick between at least two Paths to defend with, but for this example we'll pick Knight:

+> Knight
-> You attack with 1d6+DEX.
-The target defends with 1d8+STR.
+> You attack with 1d8+STR.
+You defend with 1d8+CON.

-Normally, you would simply roll a d8 and add your STR.
-However, because you have a Path that uses STR, you can use your attack dice from that Path alongside the normal defense dice--in this case, you'd be rolling 2d8, dramatically improving your odds.
-You'd also be able to trigger any Blazes you have under the Knight Path (see Advancement).
+In this case, our opponent would roll 1d12+DEX and we'd roll 1d8+CON.
+If we had any Blazes, we could trigger them before the roll (see the Advancement section below).

 ## Dealing HP Damage
 Instead of a regular SP attack, you may choose to cash in your SP to do damage to a target's HP. **This does not require a roll**.
 Simply declare that you are attacking the target's HP, and spend 2 SP per point of damage you want to inflict.